 That Kimberley's instructions of 20 September 1873 signified a change in Malayan policy becomes more obvious if we recall the earlier policy of the Colonial Office after the transfer.
 First, the Colonial Office insisted on controlling closely the colony's external relations, particularly relations with the Malay states.
 The Governor could not initiate any agreement or treaty with them unless in pursuance of a policy of the Imperial Government, as found in his instructions.

-Secondly, Kimberley had on earlier occasions refused to consider British protectorates in the Malay states.
+Secondly, Kimberley had on earlier occasions refused to consider British protectorates in the Malayan Peninsula, and rejected the idea of appointing British officers to the Malay states.
 But in his instructions of 20 September 1873, Kimberley not only saw the necessity to take action, but also spelt out specific measures that could be taken.